andreasvc/disco-dop/docs/params.rst

            order (0, 1, and 2 in the current presets), and then add a stage where labels are not collapsed.
 :packedgraph: use packed graph encoding for DOP reduction
-:iterate: for Double-DOP, whether to add fragments of fragments
-:complement: for Double-DOP, whether to include fragments which
-    form the complement of the maximal recurring fragments extracted
 :neverblockre: do not prune nodes with label that match this regex
 :estimates: compute, store & use context-summary (outside) estimates
 :beam_beta: beam pruning factor, between 0 and 1; 1 to disable.